Telegram-Mini-Apps/telegram-apps/apps/docs/packages/telegram-apps-bridge/events.md

 removeListener();
 ```

-Alternatively, to stop listening to events, use the `off` function:
+Alternatively, to stop listening to events, a developer can use the `off` function:

 ```typescript
 import { on, off, type EventListener } from '@telegram-apps/bridge';